discourse/discourse/docs/03-code-internals/19-service-objects.md

 - *name*: the name of the model to match.
 Defaults to `model`.

 Will execute the provided block if the model named `name` contains validation errors.
 It also provides the actual model as the first argument of the block.

+### `on_exceptions(*exceptions)`

+**Arguments**
+- *exceptions*: zero or more exception classes that can be caught by a `try` step.

+Will execute the provided block if a `try` step failed by catching one of the provided exception classes.
+If no class is provided, then the block will be executed if a `try` step caught any exception.
+It also provides the actual exception as the first argument of the block.

 ## Contracts